-- 4.2.1 The Board approves the membership fees in November for the upcoming fiscal year. - 4.2.2 The General and Operating Fee is scheduled to increase yearly based on the annualized Alberta Consumer Price Index (CPI) from May to April of the previous year. - 4.2.3 The Capital Campaign Fee will increase incrementally by no more than the annualized Alberta CPI from May to April of the previous year to a maximum of \$40 per full-time student and \$24 per part-time student. - 4.2.4 The Scholarship fee will remain at \$3.00 per student per semester. - 4.2.5 The Board has the authority to increase the combined Health and Dental fees by up to 10% in any given year to account for premium fluctuations.
+- 4.2.1 The Board approves the membership fees in November for the upcoming fiscal year. - 4.2.2 The Board has the authority to increase the General and Operating Fee by up to the same percentage increase as the Alberta Consumer Price Index (CPI) annualized from May to April of the previous year. - 4.2.3 The Capital Campaign Fee will remain at \$40 per full-time student and \$24 per part-time student until the related capital debt is fully repaid at which point the fee will be cancelled. - 4.2.4 The Scholarship fee will remain at \$3.00 per student per semester. - 4.2.5 The Board has the authority to increase the combined Health and Dental fees by up to 10% in any given year to account for premium fluctuations.
 Increases to Health and Dental fees in excess of 10% in any given year must be ratified by the membership at a general meeting. - 4.2.6 The Board may add other fees that it sees fit from time to time to respond to a) changing students' needs, and/or b) the results of students' decisions made through referenda or annual general meetings.